gehldp/mixr-3rdpartysrc/README.md

 `/home/me` # location of my user account

-`/home/me/mixr` # the place where all MIXR related work is located
+`/home/me/mixr-platform` # the place where all MIXR related work is located

-`/home/me/mixr/mxrp` # MIXR framework
+`/home/me/mixr-platform/mxrp` # base platform code

-`/home/me/mixr/mixr-examples` # MIXR examples
+`/home/me/mixr-platform/mixr-examples` # MIXR examples

-`/home/me/mixr/mixr-3rdpartysrc` # source code to 3rd party packages
+`/home/me/mixr-platform/mixr-3rdpartysrc` # source code to 3rd party packages

-`/home/me/mixr/mixr_3rdparty` # desired location of where 3rd party dependencies will be installed
+`/home/me/mixr-platform/mixr_3rdparty` # desired location of where 3rd party dependencies will be installed

 After unzipping or untarring ccl, jsbsim, zeromq, protobuf, etc, enter each directory and run `configure` as follows to setup the build system:

-`./configure --prefix=/home/me/mixr/mixr_3rdparty` # for most libraries
+`./configure --prefix=/home/me/mixr-platform/mixr_3rdparty` # for most libraries

-`./autogen.sh --prefix=home/me/mixr/mixr_3rdparty --enable-libraries` # for JSBSim
+`./autogen.sh --prefix=home/me/mixr-platform/mixr_3rdparty --enable-libraries` # for JSBSim

 Next, use `make` to compile and create libraries, followed by `make install` to copy or install them to the directory specified.
-The example will compile all libraries and install them to `/home/me/mixr/mixr_3rdparty`.
+The example will compile all libraries and install them to `/home/me/mixr-platform/mixr_3rdparty`.
 For zeromq, manually copy the file `zmq.hpp` to `mixr_3rdparty/include`.

 * Several dependencies can be installed via `apt-get` or `yum` (e.g., FTGL, FreeType and FreeGlut) if Internet access is available.
 Other libraries, such as cigi and JSBSim are not available in the public repositories, hence the need this package.